toymak3r/nginx/README.md

 ## 💁‍♀️ How it works

-- NGINX serves static files from the `site/` directory
+- NGINX serves static files from the `/www` directory (Railway storage mount)
 - API requests to `/api/*` are proxied to the Node.js backend
 - The backend handles authentication, file reading, editing, and uploading
-- File changes are written directly to the `site/` directory
+- File changes are written directly to the `/www` directory
+- The admin interface (`admin.html`) is served from a separate location and is not editable through the file manager